entropy248/AMG/README.md

 # Introduction

-We prune the attention heads and tokens for compression of ViT Our pruning work are based on the [Pytorch implementation of Vision Transformer](https://github.com/asyml/vision-transformer-pytorch)
+We prune the attention heads and tokens for compression of ViT.
+Our pruning work are based on the [Pytorch implementation of Vision Transformer](https://github.com/asyml/vision-transformer-pytorch)

 # Installation